coregtree/cherrytree-notes-web-interface/README.md

 # cherrytree-notes-web-interface
-A web interface upgrade for cherrytree notes providing a significant upgrade to the default website interface given by cherytree when using the "Export as HTML" function.
+A web interface upgrade for cherrytree notes providing an upgrade to the default website interface given by cherytree when using the "Export as HTML" function.
 This interface remains fully client side.
-It provides full instant (through cache files) image and text search across all pages, makes the interface mobile friendly, adds a dark theme, and much more.
-Now you can take your notes anywhere on any device if you host your notes online.
-There are ways to reduce your websites visibility online in the full guide.
+It provides full image and text search (with cache files) across all pages, makes the interface mobile friendly, adds a dark theme, and much more.
+Now you can view your notes anywhere on any device if you use GitHub Pages for hosting and combine it with Github (set as a private repo) version control to easily update website note files.
+There are ways to reduce your websites visibility online in the full guide below.

-View the full guide here:
+View the live interface and full guide here:

 ## Features
-- Fully client side full site text and image search meaning you can host this interface with basic static website hosting.
+- Fully client side text and image search meaning you can host this interface with basic static website hosting.
-- Cache powered searching for pages and images for instant search results.
+- Added a cache for instant search results when searching page and image text.
-- The current page view is sharable using a link so you can bookmark it to come back to it later.
+- Made any page view sharable using a link so you can bookmark it to come back to it later.
 - Added font size adjustment buttons.
-- Added automatic resizing of the page contents to the largest available image.
+- Added automatic resizing of the page contents to the largest image on each page.
 - Made both panels resizable by dragging the middle divider.
 - Made the interface mobile friendly allowing you to access your notes from anywhere.
 - Added a print button that prints the note page only.